atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ---

 ## LETTER LXXI.
-(212)

 Lady Charlotte Morden, to Mrs. Blomer.

-I thank you for your opinion, and am glad that we think alike, with regard to lord Woburn but I cannot agree with you, that it is quite necessary for me, to accept of the first man who offers himself. -- Besides, neither Sir William asliton, nor Sir Charles Conyers have, I am persuaded, the leasl afsedtion for me. -- They, undoubtedly, have no dislike to my Sortune and connedlions. how very different is their behaviour from that of lord Woburn, when he was sirst accepted.?
-How disferent, indeed, are they in their manners, from Mr. Wilmot, whose whole attention to please is extreme. -- ■ He has, entirely by making himsels agreeable, induced Mr. and Mrs. Elliot to treat him with particular politeness; their behaviour to him is, I think, the more extraordinary, as they cannot, I am Sure, entertain any thoughts of him either for me or Kitty.: -- In Short, we are rather a little at cross purposes, if I may be permitted to Say So; for Mr. Wilmot, though be treats everybody with the mosl becoming propriety, evidently distinguislres me. -- 1 do not Speak out of vanity; believe me.
-I cannot be mistaken. -- Indeed, I am not the only person who has taken notice of his Solicitude about me; he
-Seems, however, to endeavour to conceal his Seelings in my favour. -- He Srequently flies to asfisl me, to entertain me, to please me, but often draws back, as is he checked himsels for his sorwardness to o blige me. -- When a man discovers a Strong desire to make himself agreeable, and behaves, at the Same time. j -- ^ -- -- -- * » 'W
+I thank you for your opinion, and am glad that we think alike, with regard to lord Woburn but I cannot agree with you, that it is quite necessary for me, to accept of the first man who offers himself. -- Besides, neither Sir William Ashton, nor Sir Charles Conyers have, I am persuaded, the least affection for me. -- They, undoubtedly, have no dislike to my fortune and connections. -- How very different is their behaviour from that of lord Woburn, when he was first accepted?
+How different, indeed, are they in their manners, from Mr. Wilmot, whose whole attention to please is extreme. -- He has, entirely by making himself agreeable, induced Mr. and Mrs. Elliot to treat him with particular politeness; their behaviour to him is, I think, the more extraordinary, as they cannot, I am sure, entertain any thoughts of him either for me or Kitty.-- In short, we are rather a little at cross purposes, if I may be permitted to Say so; for Mr. Wilmot, though be treats everybody with the most becoming propriety, evidently distinguishes me. -- I do not speak out of vanity; believe me.
+I cannot be mistaken. -- Indeed, I am not the only person who has taken notice of his solicitude about me; he seems, however, to endeavour to conceal his feelings in my favour. -- He frequently flies to assist me, to entertain me, to please me, but often draws back, as if he checked himself for his forwardness to oblige me. -- When a man discovers a strong desire to make himself agreeable, and behaves, at the same time, with an uncommon modesty, ought he not to be distinguished?
+Yet, do not fancy, my dear Mrs. Blomer, that I can ever look upon Mr. Wilmot in the light I beheld lord Woburn. -- I look upon him only as my lord’s friend. -- Poor Kitty is not so indifferent. -- While he has with his eyes now and then lifted up, and now and then cast down, with half suppressed sighs, she sighs too, and says some good-natured thing to divert his thoughts, and to turn them into another channel. -- I really think these agreeable people may sigh themselves into a passion for each other in a little while; that is, I am sure she likes him, and, I imagine, that the discovery of her inclination by him, may produce similar emotions in his breast. -- Sir Charles Conyers fluctuates between Kitty and me; but were I to give him encouragement, he would not, I am certain, think about her, because my fortune is the largest. -- Would you advise me, my dear friend, to marry, such a man?

-\
-\ time, with an uncommon modesty, ought he not to be distinguiihed'pyet, do not fancy, my dear Mrs. Blomer, that I can ever look upon Mr. Wilmot in
-I the light I beheld lord Woburn. -- I look upon him
-, only as my lord’s friend. -- Poor Kitty is not So indis Serent. -- While he his with his eyes now and then lifted up, and now and then cast down, with half Suppressed Sighs, She sighs too, and Says Some good. natured thing to divert his thoughts, and to turn them into another channel. -- I really think tbese a greeablg people may Sigh themselves into a pasiion for each other in a little while; that is, I am Sure She likes him, and, I imagine, that the discovery of her inclination by him, may produce Similar emotions in his breast. -- Sir Charles Conyers fluctuates between Kitty and me; but were I to give him encouragement, he would not, lam certain, think about her, because my fortune is the largest. -- -- Would you advise me, my dear friend, to marry, Such a man?
-«
-your’s, Sincerely,
+> Your’s, sincerely,

-Charlotte morioenj
+>> Charlotte Morden.

 ---

 ## LETTER LXXII.

-From the Same to the Same.
+From the same to the same.

-SOON after I dispatched my last letter to you, ''T" had a long conversation with Mr. Wilmot -- He pleaded with Such earnestness for his friend, and ' discovered So much sensibility, that I could hardly bear it. -- -- -- I, theresore, desired him not to mention, lord Woburn again, if he had the least regard for ' me, "As I have long taken my final resolution upon the Subject" " I, "let me entreat you, Sir, to Spare my listening to arguments, which only fill me with concern, on his lordslrip’s account. -- I cannot but be concerned, I own, to think oshis having put it entirely out of my power to grant his request. -- -- ' Has he not already induced me, by Mr. carey’s Story, to believe, that two people cannot expect to be happily connected, when they have proceeded, on both Sides, to improper Sreedoms ?"
+Soon after I dispatched my last letter to you, I had a long conversation with Mr. Wilmot. -- He pleaded with such earnestness for his friend, and discovered so much sensibility, that I could hardly bear it. -- I, theresore, desired him not to mention, lord Woburn again, if he had the least regard for me, "As I have long taken my final resolution upon the Subject," added I, "let me entreat you, Sir, to spare my listening to arguments, which only fill me with concern, on his lordship’s account. -- I cannot but be concerned, I own, to think of his having put it entirely out of my power to grant his request. --Has he not already induced me, by Mr. Carey’s story, to believe, that two people cannot expect to be happily connected, when they have proceeded, on both sides, to improper freedoms "

-"You do not State the case Sairly, I apprehend, madam" " he; "Mr. Carey was rendered" miserable, from the want of discretion in his mis -- -- ' tress;; would you make lord Woburn Singular --, ly unhappy, by having Sound So much ?"
+"You do not state the case fairly, I apprehend, madam," replied he; "Mr. Carey was rendered miserable, from the want of discretion in his mistress; and would you make lord Woburn singularly unhappy, by having found so much?"

-, "I am Sure, " Said I, "it will be discreet in me to put an end to this conversation; and So I Slrail leave you to Mils Downton."
+"I am sure," said I, "it will be discreet in me to put an end to this conversation; and so I shall leave you to Miss Downton."

 I then went upstairs.

-Kitty Soon came to tell me, that Sire had been endeavouring to console Mr. Wilmot for my cruelty, .but that Sire had Spent her time in vain, as he was not not to be comsorted : adding, "he has told me in confidence, that lord Woburn is in a very declining State; and, that he Sirmly believes, nothing but a change in you can Save his lise, "
+Kitty soon came to tell me, that she had been endeavouring to console Mr. Wilmot for my cruelty, but that she had spent her time in vain, as he was not to be comforted: adding, "he has told me in confidence, that lord Woburn is in a very declining state; and, that he firmly believes, nothing but a change in you can save his life."

-I heard all this, but made no answer; imagining that Wilmot had only talked in this Strain to Kitty, to move me to compaslion. -- That my lord is concerned at our Separation, I can easily conceive; and I suppose he is not thoroughly recovered from his Sever, which has been, probably, increased by his reproaching reflections. -- He may now, perhaps, be ashamed of his imprudent conduit, and Sorry for having acted with Such glaring impropriety; but his.
-Shame and his Sorrow will wear off by degrees, and he will, posiibly, forget all his palt misderneanors. -- • 1 Sincerely wisli him well. -- I can Say no more
+I heard all this, but made no answer; imagining that Wilmot had only talked in this strain to Kitty, to move me to compassion. -- That my lord is concerned at our separation, I can easily conceive; and I suppose he is not thoroughly recovered from his fever, which has been, probably, increased by his reproaching reflections. -- He may now, perhaps, be ashamed of his imprudent conduit, and sorry for having acted with such glaring impropriety; but his shame and his sorrow will wear off by degrees, and he will, possibly, forget all his past misderneanors. -- I sincerely wish him well. -- I can say no more.

 ---